MiriTheBest/Cat-vs-Spray-Game/README.md

 ✔ Google Maps Integration – Displays the real-world location where the best score was achieved.

 🎮 Gameplay Mechanics

 Move Left/Right – Tilt or press the arrow buttons to shift lanes.

 Avoid Sprays – Hitting a spray bottle removes one heart.

 Collect Food Cans – Each food can increases the score.

 Track Your Progress – The distance counter records how far the player has traveled.

 Compete for High Scores – Try to set the best score and see it appear on the leaderboard!

 Location-Based Achievements – The game logs where top scores were set, displaying the location on Google Maps.

 🖥️ Visual Design

-Cute & Minimalistic – The game features a simple but adorable cat character instead of a car.
+Cute & Minimalistic – The game features a simple but adorable cat.
-Color-Coded Objects –

 Sprays (obstacles) stand out as hazards.

 Food cans appear as collectible bonuses.

 Hearts represent remaining lives.

 Leaderboard UI – A visually appealing list of top scores and their locations.

 Google Maps View – Shows the exact place where a high score was achieved, adding a competitive and interactive element.

 ![image](https://github.com/user-attachments/assets/b80d1adb-98bd-4ed0-8c0c-66d4be59ea48)